-This course is a study of our Federal government designed to give the student an understanding of its organization, principles and actual workings.
+This course is a study of our Federal Government designed to give the student an understanding of its organization, principles and actual workings.
 The relationship of the individual to government is emphasized.
-Open to Freshmen and Sophomores.
 Credit will be given without taking Political Science 212 but same is recommended.
-Offered first semester; summer on demand.
+Offered 1952-53 and alternate years.
 3 semester hours credit.